Perplexity AI: Copyright and trademark infringement allegations

-Reddit lawsuit

 In October 2025, Reddit sued Perplexity in federal court in New York, alleging that it and three other companies unlawfully scraped its data.

 Stealth web crawlers

 In June 2024, separate investigations by the magazine Wired and web developer Robb Knight found that Perplexity does not respect the Robot Exclusion Protocol (or robots.txt) standard, which may include requests for web crawlers to not scrape sections of the site's content, despite Perplexity claiming the opposite.
-Perplexity also lists the IP address ranges and user agent strings of their web crawlers publicly, but according to Wired and Robb Knight, they use undisclosed IP addresses and spoofed user agent strings when ignoring robots.txt.
-In response, Srinivas stated that Perplexity is not ignoring robots.txt, but suggested it relied on third-party web crawlers that do.
-When asked, Srinivas declined to say that Perplexity would cease scraping Wired content using third parties.
+While Perplexity publicly lists the IP address ranges and user agent strings of its web crawlers, Wired and Robb Knight claim that it uses undisclosed IP addresses and spoofed user agent strings when ignoring robots.txt.
+In response, Srinivas stated that Perplexity was not ignoring robots.txt, but suggested that it relied on third-party web crawlers that do.
+When asked, Srinivas declined to commit to cease scraping Wired content using third parties.

-In August 2025, Cloudflare published research finding that Perplexity was using undeclared "stealth" web crawlers to bypass web application firewalls and robots.txt files intended to block Perplexity crawlers.
-Cloudflare's CEO Matthew Prince tweeted that Perplexity acts "more like North Korean hackers" than like a reputable AI company.
-Perplexity publicly denied the claims, calling it a "charlatan publicity stunt".
+In August 2025, Cloudflare published research revealing that Perplexity was using undeclared "stealth" web crawlers to bypass web application firewalls intended to block Perplexity crawlers, and did not respect robots.txt files.
+Among others, Cloudflare's CEO Matthew Prince tweeted that Perplexity acts "more like North Korean hackers" than a reputable AI company.
+Perplexity publicly denied the claims, labeling them as a "charlatan publicity stunt."